NoroffFEU/development-platforms/trpc-case-study.md

 const newNote = api.notes.createNewNote.useMutation();
 ```

 - `api` is the client-side entry point in this use case.
-Containing our Next.js App-wrapper as well as typesafe react-query hooks.
+Containing our `Next.js` app-wrapper as well as typesafe react-query hooks.

 - `notes` is the name given to our `notesRouter` in our `appRouter`.